{{ summary.primary }}

 Can I paste only words?

-Why does the target bank matter?
+Why does the target bank affect the worksheet?

 What does a review warning mean?